viviRbi/vyNote/java/java-design-patterns-note.md

 ### Types of Design Patterns:
 There are 26 design patterns which can be classified in 3 categories: Creational, Structural, Behavioral Patterns.
 Another category is J2EE patterns
 	- **Creational Patterns**: designed for class instantiation
-	- **Structural Patterns**: designed with regard to a class's structure and coposition
+	- **Structural Patterns**: designed with regard to a class's structure and composition
 	- **Behavioral Patterns**: designed depend on how one class communicate with one another
 	- **J2EE Patterns**: concerned with the presentation tier.
 These patterns are identified by Sun Java Center